The Smashing Pumpkins: Teargarden and Oceania: 2009–2013

 In March 2009 Corgan announced on the band's website that Chamberlin had left the group and would be replaced.
-Chamberlin subsequently stated that his departure from the band is "a positive move forward for me.
+Chamberlin subsequently stated that his departure from the band was "a positive move forward for me.
 I can no longer commit all of my energy into something that I don't fully possess."
 Chamberlin stressed that the split was amicable, commenting, "I am glad [Corgan] has chosen to continue under the name.
 It is his right."

-Chamberlin soon formed the band Skysaw, which has released an album and toured in support of Minus the Bear.
-In July 2009 Billy Corgan formed a new group called Spirits in the Sky, initially as a tribute band to Sky Saxon of the Seeds, who had recently died.
-The following month Corgan confirmed on the band's website that 19-year-old Spirits in the Sky drummer Mike Byrne had replaced Chamberlin and that the pair was working on new Pumpkins recordings.
+Chamberlin soon formed the band Skysaw, which released an album and toured in support of Minus the Bear.
+In July 2009, Corgan formed a new group called Spirits in the Sky, initially as a tribute band to Sky Saxon of the Seeds, who had recently died.
+The following month, Corgan confirmed on the band's website that 19-year-old Spirits in the Sky drummer Mike Byrne had replaced Chamberlin and that the pair were working on new Pumpkins recordings.

 The group announced plans to release a 44-track concept album, Teargarden by Kaleidyscope, for free over the Internet one track at a time.
 The first track, "A Song for a Son", was released in December 2009 to moderate press acclaim.
 In March 2010 Ginger Reyes officially left the band, prompting an open call for auditions for a new bassist.
+That month also saw the first EP, Vol. 1: Songs for a Sailor, released from the project as a box set.
 In May, Nicole Fiorentino announced she had joined the band as bass player, and would be working on Teargarden by Kaleidyscope.
 The new lineup went on a world tour through to the end of 2010.
 One of the first shows with the new lineup was a concert to benefit Matthew Leone, bassist for the rock band Madina Lake, at the Metro on July 27, 2010.
-In late 2010 all four members contributed to the sessions for the third volume of Teargarden.
+In late 2010 the second EP, Vol. 2: The Solstice Bare, was released as another box set, and all four members contributed to the sessions for the third volume of Teargarden, which was ultimately canceled after the completion of two stand-alone songs.